 If you’d prefer written instructions, just keep reading.

 Configuring and Disabling Automatic WordPress Updates

 The easiest way to do this is by installing and activating the Easy Updates Manager plugin.
 If you’re not sure how to do that, take a look at our step by step guide on how to install a WordPress plugin.

-Go to Settings » Disable Updates Manager to configure your settings.
+Once the plugin is activated, go to Dashboard » Updates Options to configure your settings.

 What if you don’t want to use a plugin?
 You can disable automatic updates in WordPress by adding this line of code in your

 define( 'WP_AUTO_UPDATE_CORE', false );

 Important: Make sure you read our article on how to safely edit the wp-config.php file in WordPress with step by step instructions.

 add_filter( 'auto_update_theme', '__return_false' );